DaXor-0/Swing_Test/README.md

 - `<requested_time>`: The time requested for job allocation.
 Higher number of hours is suggested.
 - `<account_name>`: Account name on the target cluster.
 - `<LOCATION>`: Name of the machine, as defined in `scripts/environments/`.
+- `<TIMESTAMP>`: Current time-stamp used to create the results folder.
+Can be changed to anything.
 - `<COLLECTIVE_TO_TEST>`: Collective type to test.
 - `<ENABLE_CUDA>`: If use CUDA-aware MPI.
 Beware that this option works only on Open MPI for now.
 - `<ENABLE_OMPI_TEST>`: If use custom Open MPI library with swing implementations.